Click Here to Meet the Faculty.

 The Visual Arts program at MMA enables our students to find their creative voice and express their dreams, stories, and view of the world through use of visual media.
 The study of art also enhances self-esteem, cognition, and critical thinking.
 Many art processes, techniques, forms and art tools are implemented across the program.
 Everything from creating with pencil, charcoal, watercolor, and pastels to working with clay in sculpting, to 2D, 3D, and graphic design, printmaking, computer graphics, and more is experienced within the Art Department curriculum.

-An art major is offered in sophomore year.
-Art graduates garner important skills that will last their entire lives; they will be able to create, produce, and present their art while making connections- both interpersonal and abstract.
-The prerequisite for an art major is the presentation of six recent pieces of art, an essay and interview with the art department head.
+MMA's art major program may begin in sophomore year.
+Art graduates garner important skills that will last their entire lives; they will be able to create, produce, and present their art while making connections - both interpersonal and abstract.
+The prerequisite for an art major is the presentation of recent pieces of art, an essay and interview with the art department head.

 National Art Honor Society

 The National Art Honor society is based on the principles of Art Scholarship, Character, and Service.
 All students are invited to NAHS with the understanding that members use their creative talents in service of others.
-Students qualify to be registered with the National Art Education Association and to be inducted each May at Merion after providing at least 15 hours of art-related service to those in need.
+After providing at least 15 hours of art-related service to those in need, these qualified students are registered with the National Art Education Association and are inducted each spring at Merion's official induction ceremony.

 Fine Arts Scholarship

 The Sister Ethel Sweeney, RSM Fine Arts Scholarship. is a partial scholarship awarded to one student for each year she attends Merion Mercy.
 Click here for application form and criteria.